-Your dog's enlarged, or dilated, pupils could result from a variety of causes.
-Though it's possible that you may have no cause for alarm, pupil dilation can be a sign of some serious eye diseases, so get your dog to the vet as soon as you notice the problem.
+Enlarged or dilated pupils in dogs could result from a variety of conditions.
+There may be no cause for alarm but pupil dilation can be a sign of some serious eye diseases.
+So it's a good idea to get your dog to the vet as soon as you notice the problem.
+Though it could turn out to be a minor issue, it's always better to be safe than sorry when your best friend's eyes are at stake.
 A "wait and see" approach could cost your dog his vision.
-Though it could turn out to be a minor issue, it's always better to be safe than sorry when your best friend's eyes are at stake.

 Normally, the pupil's size is determined by the amount of light entering the eye.
-In bright light, the pupils are small, or constricted.
-In dim light, the pupils enlarge.
 If one or both of your dog's pupils are dilated in bright light, something isn't right.
-In a condition called anisocoria, the pupil in one eye is larger than the other.
-Without a veterinary examination, it's hard to tell which pupil is normal and which is abnormal.
+If both of your dog's eyes are dilated she could have a condition called mydriasis.
+If the pupil in one eye is larger than the other it could be anisocoria.
+A veterinary examination is necessary to determine exactly what the problem is.

-Glaucoma results from too much pressure within the eye.
-This ocular disease progresses rapidly, so even with prompt treatment your dog could lose his sight.
 Symptoms include a dilated pupil that doesn't respond to light.
 Other signs of glaucoma include cloudiness, redness and swelling, tearing and obvious pain in the eye.
-Depending on the diagnosis, your vet can prescribe medication -- both oral and topical -- for your dog, or perform surgery.
-Neither treatment necessarily saves vision but can ease pain.
+Depending on the diagnosis, your vet can prescribe medication — both oral and topical — or perform surgery.
+Neither treatment necessarily saves vision but they can ease your dog's pain.

 Other conditions that might cause pupil dilation include cancer, trauma, reaction to medication or the consumption of toxic substances.
 Anxious, fearful dogs often exhibit dilated pupils.
 Don't make any assumptions regarding the cause of your dog's enlarged pupils or give him any medication without veterinary approval.